Gift Acceptance Policy

 Summary of Policy

 How To Beat Prostate Cancer appreciates the generosity of its donors and aims to responsibly steward the gifts it receives.
-This policy outlines the principles, processes, and guidelines governing the acceptance of gifts to ensure alignment with the organization’s mission, legal requirements, and operational capacity.
+This Gift Acceptance Policy outlines the principles, processes, and guidelines governing the acceptance of gifts to ensure alignment with the organization’s mission, legal requirements, and also operational capacity.

 Purpose: The policy ensures that gifts are received in a manner consistent with the Internal Revenue Code, minimize potential liabilities, and are in the best interests of the organization.
 It aims to: